hololinked-dev/docs/docs/beginners-guide/articles/events.md

 ## Payload Schema

-Schema may be supplied for the validation of the event data on the client using pydantic or JSON schema:
+Schema for the payload may be supplied using pydantic or JSON schema:

 ```py title="Payload Schema" linenums="1" hl_lines="13"
 class GentecMaestroEnergyMeter(Thing):